Magneeto94/Exam_language_analytics/Assignment3/README.md

 - After cloning the repository to worker02 or locally on your machine with __"git clone https://github.com/Magneeto94/Exam_language_analytics.git"__
 - To set up the virtuel inviorement __"run bash create_venv_ass3"__
-    - The virtual environment "venv_ass3" will be activated.
+    - The virtual environment "venv_ass3" will be created.
+    - activate it with: "source venv_ass3/bin/activate"
 - Now move to the folder src via the terminal
 - This folder contains 2 scrits:
     - __creating_csv.py:__ to create a new data frame with a column containing the sentiment scores for the headlines